Table of Contents

 Whether making $10 or $100,000 on the site, you must record it to the Canada Revenue Agency (CRA) as income from self-employment.
 A person’s line of work is of little concern to the CRA.
 Taxes are simply due to the government.

 You may file your Canadian taxes quietly, thanks to how direct OnlyFans taxes are for Canadians.
 Another perk of being your own boss is the potential for a lower tax payment through tax deductions.
+Since OnlyFans are considered as self employed, they need to pay tax as per self employed taxes Canada.

 Do OnlyFans Creators Have to Pay Taxes?